rohitshe/TestXenkoRepository/manual/graphics/low-level-api/textures-and-render-targets.md

 # Textures and render targets

-Xenko uses the @'SiliconStudio.Xenko.Graphics.Texture' class to interacts with texture objects in the code.
+Xenko uses the @'SiliconStudio.Xenko.Graphics.Texture' class to interact with texture objects in code.

 # Loading a Texture